lj-ditrapani/SWE430/markdown/example2.markdown

         runTests(tests);
     });

-All assertions fail with undefined.
-Expected single letter numbers.
+Run the tests.
+All assertions in the new test fail with "`Result: undefined`".
+The production code was written to expected a single letter roman numeral.
 We must rewrite the code to handle strings of multiple roman numerals.

-Rewrite code to loop through characters and sum values.
+The easiest way I see to fix this is to create a loop that iterates over each character and sums the decimal values of each character.
+To accomplish this, we need a `number` local variable that keeps track of the running sum.
+The `number` variable must be initialized to 0.
+We can use the `DICTIONARY` to lookup the value of each character as we did previously.

     // code.js
     function toDecimal(romanNumerals) {
         var i, number = 0;
         for (i = 0; i < romanNumerals.length; i += 1) {
-            number += DICTIONARY[romanNumerals[i]];
+            number += DICTIONARY[romanNumerals.charAt(i)];
         }
         return number;
     }

-Pass
+Run the tests.
+Both tests now pass.
+Notice that our production code now works for both single-character and multi-character roman numeral strings.
+There is no need to refactor, so we will move on to the next test.

 [test07.js](example2/test07.js)
 [code07.js](example2/code07.js)